HaithemMosbahi/scheduler-component/README.md

 - [ ] Add default view, create and edit templates

 - [ ] Support overriding view, create and edit templates

+- [ ] Extensible Themes

+- [ ] Add the ability to override categories template.

+For further details on the scheduler Roadmap, check out our discussion [here](https://github.com/HaithemMosbahi/scheduler-component/issues/9) or join us on [Gitter](https://gitter.im/scheduler-component).

+Your ideas and suggestions are very welcome :smiley:

 ## Development